Even if you have studiously avoided all religion and twelve-step programs throughout your life, as I have, you’re probably familiar with this:

 The most important thing I can advise you is to make sure you take care of yourself, and don’t let all your energies sink into this job.
 Insist on doing things you like outside of work hours, and if it doesn’t involve being on duty for your crisis-addled friends, so much the better.
 You’re probably a very empathic person, and you think of what you can do to take the best care of the people you’re assigned to.
 The risk for empathic people is that without enough TLC going in, you’ll burn through your reserves of warm fuzzies for others.
 Be a little selfish.

 Ah, that’s good advice!
-Mine is a little more hard-boiled, which probably has something to do with the fact that I’m not a social worker.
-(Ohmygod, do I have no patience for people who can’t show up someplace on time wearing a clean shirt without hurting anyone on the way there.
-I am happy to pay a lot of taxes so you can take care of that, thankyouverymuch.)
+Mine is a little more hard-boiled, which probably has something to do with the fact that I am not a social worker and have no capacity for being one (if I offer a solution to your problem I expect you to do it or something related and send me an email in three weeks or six years or something).
 It also occurred to me that maybe your coworker’s mysterious “illness” is a bad case of “this job sucks.”

 Furthermore, upon reflection: This person is going on unpaid leave, and yet there isn’t money to hire someone?
 THAT’S NOT HOW MATH WORKS.
 Aren’t there temporary/substitute social workers?
 Could you get a brochure from a social worker temp agency and make a strong suggestion?

 Or, could you get a book deal out of this?
 150 people’s insane problems, mixed with commentary about our broken health care system, mixed with Girls-style anecdotes about your crazy twentysomething life?
-And then maybe it gets turned into a TV show and you’re played by Taylor Momsen?
+And then maybe it gets turned into a TV show and you’re played by whoever the hot fifteen-year-old star is this minute?

 But seriously: Do you want to do this forever?
 You’ve probably gone to grad school to get where you are, and I’m sure some kind of calling pulled you in that direction.
 If you do want to do this forever, yes, get your mind right; take time off; become a paperwork fiend.
 And be very specific about what “this” is.
 You’re sure you want to do social work?
 You’re sure you want to do it in a hospital?
 You’re sure you want this job?
 Or you’re just sure you want to help people?